codebitsofg/codebitsofg/README.md

  <a href="https://resumemaker.beratgenc.live/"><img src="https://github.com/soberbat/soberbat/assets/78652120/2f646784-eed0-4e6d-8566-1892bff44659" width="600"></a>
 </p>

 One of my many projects where you can actually create your own resume download and apply for your new job.
-It is built with Next.js and with Redux as state management tool to save myself to prop drilling.
+It is built with Next.js and with Redux as state management tool.
 I've tried to follow a very clean design and used styled components to style and give some life to the project.

 ## 🛰️ [Space Factions Simulator](https://unniversecam.beratgenc.live/)